shivanraptor/instagram-search-engine/README.md

 - MySQL
 - MySQL Client

 Note: We're using Ubuntu Server 16.04 LTS, assumed Python 2.7 and MySQL server are installed.
-Before installing Python libraries, the following command has to be executed in Ubuntu first:
+Before installing Python libraries, the following command has to be executed in Ubuntu first (to install additional library in Ubuntu):

-    sudo apt-get install libmysqlclient-dev
+    sudo apt-get install libmysqlclient-dev libsm6 libxrender1 libxext6

 Then, you can install these via `pip`: `pip install imagehash pillow imutils opencv-python mysqlclient`